Jandres1420/Pokemon-Challengue-Back-End/README.md

 ![](/img/spring-boot-aplication.png)

-Yo should see that the application has created all the tables and their relations
+You should see that the application has created all the tables and the relations with each other

 ![](/img/created_tables.png)
 ### Third step

-Downloading and importing insomnia file
+Downloading and importing Insomnia file

 ![](/img/insomnia_import.png)